-This card specifies if information is output to the spreadsheet profile output file [SPRFN], the number of intervals for specifying output dates and frequencies, and the number of segments included in the output.
+This card specifies whether information is output to the spreadsheet profile output file [SPRFN], the number of intervals for specifying output dates and frequencies, and the number of segments included in the output.

 The spreadsheet profile output file [SPRFN] is used to plot vertical profiles of temperature and constituents at a specified model segment and is suitable as ASCII input into a spreadsheet when SPRC=’ON’.
-The file is comma delimited and if the file name is specified as a ‘.csv’ file it will open correctly in Excel.
+The file is comma-delimited, and if the file name is specified as a ‘.csv’ file, it will open correctly in Excel.
 This file is used to compare observed data with simulated vertical profile data during calibration.
 For output to null layers, the default output is -99.

-The user may also specify SPRC=’ONV’ which outputs an additional file with vertical, volume-weighted averages at each segment and time interval specified.
+The user may also specify SPRC=’ONV’, which outputs an additional file with vertical, volume-weighted averages at each segment and time interval specified.

 The Constituent Output card controls which constituents are output to the spreadsheet file.
 Temperature is always output to the spreadsheet file.
-Values of [SPRC], [NSPR], and [NISPR] for each waterbody start on a new line as shown below.
+Values of [SPRC], [NSPR], and [NISPR] for each waterbody start on a new line, as shown below.